Kitware/SMQTK-IQR/docs/release_notes/pending_release.rst

 Auto-negative Selection

- * Add auto-negative selection in IqrSession for negative adjudications in case where none are provided
+ * Added auto-negative selection in IqrSession for negative adjudications in case where none are provided.

 CI

- * Add a Github action to build the SMQTK-IQR web demo Docker image
+ * Added a Github action to build the SMQTK-IQR web demo Docker image.

- * Add workflow to inherit the smqtk-core publish workflow
+ * Added workflow to inherit the smqtk-core publish workflow.

 Web

- * Transfer IQR web demo from mono-repo to this repo
+ * Transferred IQR web demo from mono-repo to this repo.

- * Transfer web classifier service from mono-repo to this repo
+ * Transferred web classifier service from mono-repo to this repo.

 Miscellaneous

- * Add a wrapper script to pull the versioning/changelog update helper from smqtk-core to use here without duplication.
+ * Added a wrapper script to pull the versioning/changelog update helper from smqtk-core to use here without duplication.

 Fixes